A PHILOSOPHY OF MUSICAL INTERPRETATION FOR FLUTISTS

 Sound, Structure, and Responsibility

-This work emerges from decades of performance, teaching, and sustained reflection on what it means to interpret responsibly.
+This work emerges from decades of performance, pedagogy, and sustained reflection on the responsibilities of interpretation.

 Interpretation is not the amplification of feeling, nor the display of personality.